Harvard Meets GitHub: Using Evidence To Design The Future Of Performance Reviews

 3. The Millennial Myth.
 Ever hear that millennials are lazy job hoppers compared to their baby boomer counterparts?
 When researchers systematically reviewed the research available on millennials, they found little evidence that generational differences affect organizational satisfaction, commitment and intent to turnover.
 Boomers hopped around when they were in their mid-20s just as much as millennials do now.
 It’s the nature of an early career, not being part of a certain generation.

 Thankfully, there’s a better way for people in companies who are interested in making decisions based on data rather than intuition or what’s currently trending.
-Evidence-based management provides organizations with the tools they need to make better judgements about managing their employees.
+Evidence-based management provides organizations with the tools they need to make better judgements about managing employee performance.
 We’re extending the definition of evidence-based management to include evidence in our product design process…

 Given our focus on unlocking the best in people and workplaces, we also turned to positive psychology.
 Positive psychology is the scientific study of the strengths and virtues that enable individuals and communities to thrive.
 The term positive psychology was coined by Abraham Maslow and promoted as a field of scientific study in 1998 by Martin Seligman, a psychologist and professor at the University of Pennsylvania.
 While the majority of traditional psychology focuses on illness, positive psychology brings a much needed balance to the field by focusing on happiness, well-being and the factors that contribute to a fulfilling life.

-Our vision for the new performance review begins with the name we coined, Best-Self Review.
+Our vision for the new employee performance review begins with the name we coined, Best-Self Review.
 The Best-Self Review provides managers with frameworks and tools to be positive leaders and create both high performing teams that also bring out the best in their people.
-Using academic research and guided by positive psychology, we’ve created a question template to foster the growth mindset and maximize employee growth and development.
-Here, we will outline the evidence and product features that make our Best-Self Reviews so effective.
+Using academic research and guided by positive psychology, we’ve created an employee self assessment template to foster the growth mindset and maximize employee growth and development.
+Here, we will outline the evidence and product features that make our Best-Self Review so effective for managing employee performance.

-First, we create a safe space for honest feedback and reflection by decoupling development conversations from compensation while still providing the data necessary to make important decisions.
-We intentionally separate development from pay conversations because the research is clear – combining the two is demotivating and leads to perceived unfairness.
+First, we create a safe space for honest employee feedback and reflection by decoupling development conversations from compensation while still providing the data necessary to make important decisions.
+We intentionally separate development from pay conversations because the research is clear – combining the two has a negative affect on employee motivation and leads to perceived unfairness.
 When it comes to effective performance reviews, ensuring fairness reigns supreme.

-In order to help managers objectively assess performance, we’ve included future focused questions inspired by Deloitte to reduce the idiosyncratic rater bias.
-Research shows that most assessments of performance, especially in the form of ratings, reveal more about the rater than the actual performance of the person being rated.
-When assessing performance in the Best-Self Review, we recommend using 15Five pre-set questions and linking those answers to objective performance measures.
+In order to help managers objectively assess employee performance, we’ve included future focused questions inspired by Deloitte to reduce the idiosyncratic rater bias.
+These questions were highlighted in the April 2015 HBR article, Reinventing Performance Management by Marcus Buckingham and Ashley Goodall.
+Research shows that most performance appraisals, especially those that use ratings, reveal more about the rater than the actual performance of the person being rated.
+When assessing employee performance in the Best-Self Review, we recommend using 15Five pre-set questions and linking those answers to objective performance measurement tools.

 Reframe Weaknesses as Future Growth Opportunities:

-The Best-Self Review is intentionally designed for more frequent check-ins on future growth and development.
+The Best-Self Review is a talent management system intentionally designed for more frequent check-ins on future growth and development.
 Our design is inspired by Stanford professor, Carol Dweck’s research on the growth mindset.
 First, we enable the growth mindset through more frequent check ins, rather than a once a year focus on past performance.
 This is inherent in our recommended cadence of bi-annual or quarterly reviews.

 Conversations should not only be more frequent, they should also focus on the future.
 In other words, a growth process should be more forward facing than backward.
 Traditional performance reviews focus primarily on the past.
 Our rule of thumb for a Quarterly Review is 1/3 backward looking and 2/3 forward looking.